President and Chief Executive Officer

 In his most recent role, Mr. Delorey oversaw the on-site management of Marriott Vacation Club and Grand Residences by Marriott resorts around the globe.
 Additionally, he provided oversight and coordination of the on-site management company for The Ritz-Carlton Destination Club resorts and was responsible for the development and financial performance of the resort-based ancillary businesses.

-Mr. Delorey is a graduate of Johnson & Wales University in Providence, R.I.
+Mr. Delorey is a graduate of Johnson & Wales University where he earned his Bachelor of Arts degree in culinary arts/hotel management.

 - Clifford M. Delorey